Democratic Republic of the Congo–Germany relations: Economic relations

 A bilateral investment agreement between the two countries has existed since 1969, and in 2008 the German-Congolese Chamber of Commerce and Industry (Chambre de commerce et de industrie germano-congolaise, CCIGC) was founded.
 However, economic relations are barely developed due to the country's unstable situation and many armed conflicts.
 So far, hardly any German companies have become active in the DR Congo, which has large raw material deposits.

 In 2021, the joint trade volume amounted to just under 223 million euros, of which 102 million were German exports to DR Congo.
 While Germany exports mainly chemical and industrial products to the country, it imports mainly food and raw materials in return.

 Development aid

 Germany is the fourth-largest donor of development assistance (Official Development Assistance) to the country after the United States, France, and the European Union.
 Between 2015 and 2019, assistance amounted to 400 million euros.
 Development cooperation features three priority areas: peace and social cohesion, environment and natural resources, and growth and sustainable employment.

 Successful joint projects implemented from 2008 to 2020 include the construction of drinking water points for 1.5 million people, the adoption of a national strategy against child labor, the opening of bank accounts for 1.8 million small businesses, and the construction of 800 km of roads, 120 schools, and 44 health centers.
+Furthermore, German aid organizations are running projects in the areas of education and schooling, student support, public health, subsistence farming, and water supply to improve health and quality of life in the villages.